 Related: Google Chromecast Ultra

-How much will the Chromecast 2020 cost?
+How much will the Chromecast Ultra 2 cost?

 What features will the Chromecast 2020 have?

-9to5Google’s source suggests that the 2020 Chromecast dongle will look similar to 2018’s third generation Chromecast, with a “softer, rounder finish”, the Google G logo and an HDMI connector similar to that on the Chromecast Ultra but more in line with Google’s current hardware.
+A source who spoke to 9to5Google indicated the 2020 Chromecast dongle will look similar to 2018’s third generation Chromecast.
+The device will have a “softer, rounder finish” and an HDMI connections that’s similar to the Ultra but has a design that’s more in line with Google’s current hardware.